Challenger Banks: Niche is the New Black

 Have you considered opening an account at a challenger bank or you already have one?

-Challenger banks are changing and reconfiguring the existing banking business model and the technology it is built on.
+Challenger banks are changing and reconfiguring the existing banking business model and the technology behind it.
 With a customer-centric approach, they create products and services that defy the rule of “one product fits all”.
 This blog provides a clearer perspective on what a challenger bank is, how they came into existence and the constraints they face.
-The blog also focuses on how these disruptors make revenue along with a comparison between some of the leaders in the sector.
+Furthermore, the blog focuses on how these disruptors make revenue along with a comparison between some of the leaders in the sector.
 We hope to make it easier for you to decide whether an account at a challenger bank is useful or not.